Shashank9830/Python-HeadFirstSeries/README.md

 import pylist_nester
 ```

-If you see the shell moves to next line without error then you have successfully installed the module.
+If you see the shell move to next line without error then you have successfully installed the module.

 ## Namespaces